 About this page: Here we’ll pass along news and information of special interest to econ students and econ majors inside JMU.
 You may also be interested in our full external-facing website or the College of Business website.
 Here’s the link if you want to apply for an override into an economics class.

-Update: Thanks to all for your cooperation in lining up fall 2019 classes.
 For spring 2020: Here’s what you will need to know about getting into economics classes:

 - The first resort is the online enrollment system, but you already knew that.
 Still, you will find that seats open up from time to time on MyMadison.
 It’s worth rechecking.